apopovicius/pg/js/nest.js/crud-sample/readme.md

 $ nest new project-name
 ```

-During creation It will ask you to choose the package management tool(yarn, npm) and in the end you will have listed the commands to start using your new porject
+During creation It will ask you to choose the package management tool(yarn, npm) and in the end you will have listed the commands to start using your new project

 ```
 $ cd project-name